Znack/front-end-tips/css.md

 ## Common requirements
 #### Use [Pixel Perfect Extension](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi) if client has provided you with the design mockups
  Always set appropriate scale for the web-page to be able compare all dimensions

 #### Don't use styles from external sources
  CDN is not exteremely usefull.
 Possibility that user's browser has already cached the library with appropriate version is very low

 #### Don't use @import directive for loading styles
  You had better concatenate all files by gulp or webpack

 #### Divide all `.css` files into separate modules
  Each module should be less than 500 lines

-#### Don't put two css rules on one line, use line breaks
+#### Don't put two CSS rules on one line, use line breaks
-Even if you have one rule for given selector - create separate line for this
+ Even if you have one rule for given selector - create separate line for this.
+This approach is helpfull at least for checking diff-s in your CVS

 #### Don't forget about hidden layers in files with design
  Almost every interactive element (button, input or link) has separate styles for hover or pressed states

 #### Always try to make page as liquid as possible
  Use static layout only by demand of the client

-#### Keep a footer at the Bottom of the page
+#### Keep a footer at the bottom of the page
-There are plenty methods over the web, how to do it.
+ There are plenty methods over the web how to do it.
 For old browser use absolute position and simple padding without negative margins

 #### Use lower-case-hyphenated for class names
  Don't use mySuperAwesomeElement or my_super_awesome_element

 #### Give names to classes that reflect the meaning, not the styles
  Prefer "loading" to "big-yellow-spinny-thing"

-## Requirements about css rules
+## Requirements about CSS rules
 #### Don't use `!important`
  In 99% cases you can just increase the priority of the selector

 #### Don't use `position: absolute` where it is possible
-The flow of the elements is important very much - try to break it as rare as possible
+ The flow of the elements is extremely important - try to break it as rare as possible

 #### Don't move elements with "top", "bottom", "left" or "right" rules that has `position: relative`
-Relative position is quite confusing, so always try to move elements only with margin or padding.
-Move elements only in exceptional cases
+ Relative position is quite confusing, so always try to move elements with margin or padding.
+Move elements in exceptional cases

 #### Don't use negative margins
  However it is valid property and W3C allows it, the negative margins are more confusing than `position: absolute`.
 There is [great guide](https://www.smashingmagazine.com/2009/07/the-definitive-guide-to-using-negative-margins/) about such margins, but all techniques can be replaced with more obvious solutions.

 #### Define default styles for `<html>`
  Set background color, font-family, font-size and font color for `<html>`.
-Remember that font-size of html tag will be reference point for the `rem`s font sizes.
+Remember that font-size of `<html>` tag will be reference point for the `rem`s font sizes.

 #### Define `cursor: pointer` for interactive elements that does not support it by default
  Set `cursor: pointer` for all clickable `<div>`s, `<span>`s etc

 #### Don't break proportion when using `<img />`
-Don't set width and height simultaneously, if design requires set both dimension use `background-image: url(...)` and `background-size: cover`
+ Don't set width and height simultaneously, if design requires set both dimension use `background-image: url(...) no-repeat center center` and `background-size: cover`

 #### Avoid duplicating and redundant rules
  This will simplify your code and will make life of your colleagues much easier

 #### Define styles for adaptive view inside @media right after primarily rules
  Try to keep all styles of one element in one place including media queries

 ## Fonts
-#### Use .ttf, .svg (and .eot if IE<9 is required) for included files
+#### Use `.ttf`, `.svg` (and `.eot` for IE less then 9) for included files
  Use [Font Squirrel](https://www.fontsquirrel.com/) for generating there files.
-Only .ttf file will be enough for almost all your clients if you have dropped the support of IE<9, please check [this blog post](https://www.fontsquirrel.com/blog/2010/12/how-to-use-the-generator)
+The `.ttf` file will be enough for almost all modern browsers.
+Please check [this blog post](https://www.fontsquirrel.com/blog/2010/12/how-to-use-the-generator) to see the version of supported browsers for each font format

 #### If there are non-latin symbols add appropriate subsettings
  Check that your font file contains needed symbols.
 If you use [Font Squirrel](https://www.fontsquirrel.com/) for font's files generation and "expert" mode is enabled check the appropriate checkboxes.

 #### Use the same name for different styles of fonts
-The italic and light/bold versions of fonts usually are separate files with different names, but please keep the font name in CSS the same.
-The example is:
+ The italic and light/bold versions of fonts usually are separate files with different names.
+Please keep the font name in CSS the same, the example is:
 ```
 @font-face {
     font-family: "Lato";